Enhanced Condensation Through Rotation: Rotating thin cylinder

+Before continuing our analysis further, let us consider the quadratic part $F^{(2)} \propto |\psi|^2$ of the free energy~\eqref{eq_F_total_psi}, $F = F^{(2)} + O(|\psi|^4)$.
+In the dimensionless units, the quadratic part reads:

+where the magnetic flux $\phi_B = \pi R^2 B$ threading the cylinder enters via the superfluid velocity~\eqref{eq_v_s} as ${\bar \phi}_B = \phi_B/\phi_0$ normalized by the elementary magnetic flux~\eqref{eq_phi_0}.

-The final term (i.e., the term proportional to $(\xi_0/R)^2$) in Eq.~\eqref{eq_F_tot_1d} can be neglected.
-Indeed, in the thermodynamically favored ground state, the winding number $n \in {\mathbb Z}$ adjusts itself in such a way that $n + \gamma R {\bar \Omega} |{\bar \psi}|^2/\xi_0 \sim O(1)$.
-On the other hand, the prefactor in this term is small ($\xi_0 \ll R$), while the other contributions entering the second line of Eq.~\eqref{eq_F_tot_1d} are of the order of unity.
+The first term in~\eqref{eq_F_2} corresponds to the kinetic energy of the circulating Meissner current.
+It leads to the Little-Parks oscillations of critical temperature~\cite{Little1962} since, in the thermodynamic ground state, the winding number $k \in {\mathbb Z}$ adjusts itself in such a way that $|k + {\bar \phi}_B| < 1$.
+The second term comes from the GL potential in Eq.~\eqref{eq_F_GL}, the third term reflects the negative moment of inertia of the Cooper pairs~\eqref{eq_I_s} and the fourth term is the electrostatic dipole interaction~\eqref{eq_E_dipole}.